 Make it vegan: Use maple syrup instead of honey, replace the eggs with flax eggs and choose non-dairy milk (I used almond milk) or water.

 Make it dairy free: Choose non-dairy milk (I used almond milk) or water.

 Make it egg free: Replace the eggs with flax eggs.

 Make it gluten free: Bob’s Red Mill’s all-purpose gluten-free flour blend works well.
+Or, substitute 2 ½ cups certified gluten-free oat flour instead.
 Do NOT substitute coconut flour.